Family Fishing Charters in St. Petersburg: What Parents Need to Know

 Seasickness risk: Rated low for St. Pete.
 The Fort De Soto area and Boca Ciega Bay are among Florida’s most sheltered inshore zones.
 Even on windy days, wave action in these protected flats is minimal.
 Kids who get carsick can typically handle a flats or bay trip without medication.

 Shade and bathrooms: Flats skiffs have no overhead shade.
 Long-sleeve UV shirts and wide-brim hats are not optional in Florida sun.
 They’re the difference between a good trip and a miserable one.
 Ask when booking whether the boat has an onboard head; most small inshore boats don’t.
+For younger kids, confirm the captain can get to a dock or shoreline if a bathroom stop is needed.

 What to bring: